lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_4.md

 ## Object Storage

 - All data is managed as objects
-- Each object is stored in a buck
+- Each object is stored in a bucket

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUwMjY3MDMyLC0xMzkzNTM4MjYsMTI3OT
+eyJoaXN0b3J5IjpbLTEyMTM2NDUzNSwtMTM5MzUzODI2LDEyNz
-A1NDczNSwtNjM2MTAzMjUwLC0xNjMwODE3OTM2LC00NDc1NDIw
+kwNTQ3MzUsLTYzNjEwMzI1MCwtMTYzMDgxNzkzNiwtNDQ3NTQy
-NTAsLTE5ODI3MDcwMTcsNzg5MzU0NzM0XX0=
+MDUwLC0xOTgyNzA3MDE3LDc4OTM1NDczNF19
 -->